the4thdoctor/pg_chameleon/README.rst

 * sync_replica sync the data between mysql and postgresql without dropping the tables
 * show_status displays the replication status for each source, with the lag in seconds and the last received event

-the optional command **--config** followed by the configuration file without the yaml suffix allow to specify different configurations.
+the optional command **--config** followed by the configuration file name, without the yaml suffix, allow to specify different configurations.
-If omitted defaults to **default**.
+If omitted the configuration defaults to **default**.

 Example
 **********************